-- i.
-The Contractor shall not discriminate in the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable state law, solely on the basis of that license or certification. - ii.
+- The Contractor shall not discriminate in the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable state law, solely on the basis of that license or certification. - ii.
 If the Contractor declines to include individual or groups of providers in its provider network, it shall give the affected providers written notice of the reason for its decision. - iii.
 In all contracts with network providers, the Contractor shall comply with the requirements specified in 42 CFR §438.214. - iv.
-This section may not be construed to: - Require the Contractor to subcontract with providers beyond the number necessary to meet the needs of its beneficiaries. - b.
+This section may not be construed to:

+- Require the Contractor to subcontract with providers beyond the number necessary to meet the needs of its beneficiaries. - b.
 Preclude the Contractor from using different reimbursement amounts for different specialties or for different practitioners in the same specialty. - c.
 Preclude the Contractor from establishing measures that are designed to maintain quality of services and control costs and are consistent with its responsibilities to beneficiaries. - 4.
 Requirements that Apply to Indians, Indian Health Care Providers (IHCPs), and Indian Managed Care Entities (IMCEs) (42 CFR §438.14). - i.
-The Contractor shall demonstrate that there are sufficient IHCPs participating in the Contractor's provider network to ensure timely access to services available under the contract this Agreement from such providers for Indian beneficiaries who are eligible to receive services. - ii.
-The Contractor shall require that IHCPs, whether participating or not, be paid for covered services provided to Indian beneficiaries who are eligible to receive services from such providers as follows:

-- a.
-At a rate negotiated between the Contractor and the IHCP. - b.
-In the absence of a negotiated rate, at a rate not less than the level and amount of payment that Contractor would make for the services to a participating provider, which is not an IHCP. - c.
-Make payment to all IHCPs in its network in a timely manner as required for payments to practitioners in individual or group practices under 42 CFR 447.45 and 447.46. - iii.
-The Contractor shall permit Indian beneficiaries to obtain services covered under the contract this Agreement between the State and the Contractor from out-of-network IHCPs from whom the beneficiary is otherwise eligible to receive such services. - iv.
-In a state where If timely access to covered services cannot be ensured due to few or no IHCPs, an MCO, PIHP, PAHP and PCCM entity the Contractor will be considered to have demonstrated that there are sufficient IHCPs participating in the Contractor's provider network to ensure timely access to services by permitting Indian beneficiaries to access out-of-state IHCPs.-if - a.
-Indian beneficiaries are permitted by the Contractor to access out-of-state IHCPs. - b.
-The Contractor has a provider network, shall permit an out-of-network IHCP to refer an Indian beneficiary to a network provider. - v.
-The Contractor shall permit an out-of-network IHCP to refer an Indian beneficiary to a network provider. - vi.
-Payment requirements. - a.
-When an IHCP is enrolled in Medicaid as a Federally Qualified Health Center (FQHC) but not a participating provider of the Contractor, it shall be paid an amount equal to the amount the Contractor would pay a FQHC that is a network provider but is not an IHCP, including any supplemental payment from the Department to make up the difference between the amount the Contractor pays and what the IHCP
+The Contractor shall demonstrate that there are sufficient IHCPs participating in the Contractor's provider network to ensure timely access to services available under this Agreement from such providers for Indian beneficiaries who are eligible to receive services. - ii.
+The Contractor shall pay IHCPs, whether participating or not, for the provision of covered services to Indian beneficiaries who are eligible to receive services from such providers. - iii.
+The Contractor shall pay IHCPs at rates consistent with the requirements of 42 CFR §438.14, the California State Plan, and Department Information Notices and guidance. - iv.
+The Contractor shall make payment to all IHCPs in its network in a timely manner as required for payments to practitioners in individual or group practices under 42 CFR 447.45 and 447.46. - v.
+The Contractor shall permit Indian beneficiaries to obtain services covered under this Agreement between the State and the Contractor from out-of-network IHCPs from whom the beneficiary is otherwise eligible to receive such services. - vi.
+If timely access to covered services cannot be ensured due to few or no IHCPs, the Contractor will be considered to have demonstrated that there are sufficient IHCPs participating in the Contractor's provider network to ensure timely access to services by permitting Indian beneficiaries to access out-of-state IHCPs.

+vii.
+The Contractor shall permit an out-of-network IHCP to refer an Indian beneficiary to a network provider.